cppccn/cppccn.github.io/_posts/2022-04-07-lazy-or-not-lazy.md

 ```

 You probably noticed the usage of [MaybeUninit](https://doc.rust-lang.org/stable/std/mem/union.MaybeUninit.html),
-you can prefere the usage of an Option, or a personalized Enum.
+you can prefer the usage of an Option, or a personalized Enum.
 Whatever your
 choice, you can do the initialization with the same method.

 You also noticed the usage of the unsafe block, it's because of the